Can You Sue a Hospital for Emotional Distress?

 Yes, you can sue a hospital for emotional distress if it is connected to a physical injury resulting from a separate cause of action, such as medical malpractice.
 Most medical errors that cause emotional distress also involve severe physical injuries.
 However, it is possible for medical malpractice to cause psychological trauma in the absence of a physical injury.

-When Can You Include Emotional Distress in a Medical Malpractice Claim Against a Hospital?
+When Can You Include Emotional Distress in a Hospital Medical Malpractice Claim?

 In a medical malpractice case, the hospital may be liable for the actions of doctors, nurses, or other personnel who commit medical errors that lead to psychological injury.
 Illinois law allows damages to be awarded for emotional distress in the following circumstances: